-Not many liveaboard dive cruises visit these islands, not because the diving in Surin is inferior to other Thai destinations, but rather due to the greater geographic remoteness and the short 4 day schedules of popular scuba safaris - not enough time to take in both the Similan and the Surin Islands.
+Not many liveaboard dive cruises visit these islands, not because the scuba diving in Surin is inferior to other Thai destinations, but rather due to the greater geographic remoteness and the short 4 day schedules of popular scuba safaris - not enough time to take in both the Similan and the Surin Islands.
 This means that when you do visit here, you'll find there's still a beautiful corner of Thailand that you can enjoy without sharing it with hordes of other tourists.

-Located 7 km south of the Burmese border and 68 km north of the Similan Islands, this island group was designated a national marine park in 1981 and is made up of 2 main islands - Koh Surin Nua (North) and Koh Surin Tai (South) - plus 3 smaller islets and 2 rocky outcrops.
+Located 7 km south of the Burmese border and 68 km north of the Similans, this island group was designated a national marine park in 1981 and is made up of 2 main islands - named Koh Surin Nua (North) and Koh Surin Tai (South) - plus 3 smaller islets and 2 rocky outcrops.
 The islands are uninhabited except for the national park camp and a traditional Mokken sea gypsy village (the same group that roam the Burma Mergui Archipelago).
 The world famous dive site of Richelieu Rock lies 15 km further to the east.

 Along the east coast of Koh Torinla a hard coral plateau breaks the water's surface at low tide.
 Large fields of staghorn corals and massive porites corals dominate the shallows.
-Cardinalfish, humpnose bigeye bream, twin-spot and 5-lined snappers profilate.
-Just off the coast lies a 120 metre long rocky ridge that acts as a magnet for fish life.
+Cardinalfish, humpnose bigeye bream, twin-spot and 5-lined snappers proliferate.
+Just off the island's coast lies a 120 metre long rocky ridge that acts as a magnet for Surin’s marine life.
 Pinnate batfish, barramundi, schools of bumphead parrotfish, blue-lined and pickhandle barracuda are common on the deeper east side that drops to 31 metres, and Spanish mackerel and grey reef sharks often pay fleeting visits to this island.
 White tip reef sharks frequently rest on the surrounding sands or can be spotted cruising the ridge top at 7 to 25 metres.

-Mid October to early May is the Surin liveaboard season.
+Mid October to early May is the Surin Islands liveaboard season.
 It can be too wet and windy outside of these months for dive boats to venture there.
 December to April is the best time for a visit.

 The Surin area has a reputation for being a good place to spot large creatures like manta rays, eagle rays and even whale sharks.
 This is particularly the case for the period of February to April.
 Currents can kick up in this region during the November to January period which can mean great schooling action for fish such as trevallies, barracuda and fusiliers.